anshulhedau10/anshulhedau10/README.md

 <br/>

 ## 🙋‍♂️ About Me
-- 🏫 I am a 2022 graduate from YCCE, Nagpur.
+- 💻 I am a Senior Software Engineer at Capgemini with 1.5 years of total experience.
-- 🌱 I am currently learning Azure, .Net, Web Development, Figma.
+- 🌱 I am currently working on Azure, Python, Microsoft Power Platform.
-- ✨ Interested in Data Science, Web development.
+- ✨ Interested in Data Science, Web development, Cloud Technologies.

 <br/>